alexeibex/alexeibex.github.io/ContractsChapters/Agreements&Promises.md

 ### The Offer
+- General approach is to look for 1 form of communication that = offer and another that = an acceptance
+- **Offer** + **Acceptance** = **Agreement**
 #### Corbin on Contracts
   - Offer is an expression by one party of assent to certain definite terms, provided that the other party involved in the bargaining transaction will likewise express assent to the same terms.
     - Contract law must determine whether a reasonable person, acquainted with all the circumstances, would believe that the author of the communication alleged to be an offer intended to be bound upon assent(acceptance) by the other party.
+  - Note: Offer = "Expression" of assent does not have to be an actual assent

 #### Unilateral Offers
 - **Where the offer is clear, definite, and explicit, and leaves nothing open for negotiation, it constitutes an offer, acceptance of which will complete the contract.**
 - Store intended to be held to the offer
   - Objective theory of legitimate offer?
 Examine Circumstances
     - Attmpting to draw women into the store to shop
+    - One ad was considered too "speculative"
   - See *[Lefkowitz v.
 Great Minneapolis Surplus Store, Inc.](link)*

 #### Limits on Unilateral Offers
+- Generally ads are generally not considered unilateral contracts because advertiser does not seek to be bound by any reader but instead is merely inviting reader to come negotiate.
 - Advertisements are generally invitations.
 Targeted to mass of individuals.
 Generally stores do not have enough product for "everyone"
 - Considered invitations to protect merchants
   - See *[Ford Motor Credit Co. v.
 Russell](link)*